-If you’ve found the perfect domain, but someone else already owns it, follow these steps to see what you can do it your domain name is already taken.
+If you’ve found the perfect domain, but did a domain lookup and someone else already owns it, follow these steps to see what you can do it your domain name is already taken.
 This is only recommended if you have more cash to spend and require a very specific domain for branding purposes.

 You may have to visit a domain auction site and make an offer for the domain.
 Keep in mind that you’ll probably have to do a lot of back and forth negotiation to secure the domain, and the price could be very steep.

 You can also find expired domains, that might have an existing link profile and authority.
 Just make sure you thoroughly research the domain before making a purchase.

 Domain Name Fees to Watch Out For

 Sometimes you might not be getting as good a deal as you think when registering your domain name.
 Below you’ll learn about some hidden charges you’ll want to watch out for:

 - Hidden fees.
 A lot of times what might seem like a good deal up front won’t actually be a good deal.
 Sometimes fees will be buried within the terms of service.
 Look out for things like transfer fees, increased renewal fees, long-term domain contracts and more.

 - Short-term discounts.
 Some domain registrars will offer seemingly good discounts, but this discount will only apply if you register for a long-term contract, or pay for multiple years up front.
 Short-term coupons can help you get a cheap domain up front, but make sure the costs won’t increase drastically after the first year.